alexfilothodoros/streamlit_atnf_requests/blog.md

     btn = st.download_button(
         label="Download plot", data=img, file_name="ppdot.png", mime="image/png"
     )
 ```
 # Styling
-This code defines a function called front_style() that sets the front-end style of the Streamlit app.
-The function is decorated with @st.cache_resource(experimental_allow_widgets=True), which caches the function's output and allows the use of experimental widgets.
+This code defines a function called front_style() that sets the front-end style of the app.

 The function sets the font size of the app to 25px and adds a markdown description of the app.
 It also sets the title of the app to "The $P$ - $\dot{P}$ diagram" and adds a markdown description of what the diagram is used for.
 Finally, it adds a message to the user to use the option on the left to plot a $P$ - $\dot{P}$ diagram for different pulsar types.